Idrijski žlikrofi

 Karel Bezeg

-Idrijski žlikrofi were the first Slovenian dish to gain protected status by the European Comission in 2010.
-The exact origin of the dumplings is wrapped in mystery.
-Some sources say that the žlikrofi were brought to Idrija by one of the German mining families from Transylvania at the start of the 19th century, as the name seems related to the German word `schlichtkrapfen’ or `slippery dumpling’.
+Idrijski žlikrofi were the first Slovenian dish to receive protected status from the European Commission in 2010.
+The exact origins of these dumplings remain shrouded in mystery.
+Some sources suggest that žlikrofi were brought to Idrija by German mining families from Transylvania in the early 19th century, as the name appears to derive from the German schlichtkrapfen—meaning “slippery dumpling.”

 Recipe